-If you are a disabled veteran, you may find out that the disability benefits process is complicated and can take time.
+If you are a disabled veteran, you may know that the disability benefits process is complicated and can take time.
 When you are dealing with the Veterans Administration (VA) working with a disability lawyer is beneficial in helping you prove your case and proceed through the different steps.

 While the process of being approved for disabled veterans’ benefits can be challenging, being approved for disability benefits is not impossible.
 Because of the time involved, you might wonder if your benefits will be retroactive once they are awarded to you.

 How the Effective Date Works

 Disability lawyers will tell you that if you file a new claim instead of filing an appeal, you will most likely have a new effective date assigned and you will lose out on benefits.
 To protect your original effective date for benefits, appeal the denial.

 If you appeal that decision and get a medical opinion showing you were disabled in 2009 because of your military service during your case’s pending appeal, you might win your case and be given the effective date back to 2009.

 The Veterans Disability Benefits Process

 While you are awaiting a response on your VA disability benefits case, your disability lawyer might have you also apply for Social Security disability.
 You can receive both kinds of disability benefits at the same time.

 To receive VA benefits, only your military-related conditions are considered.
 You can be approved for VA benefits with a disability rating as low as 10%, but to be approved for SSDI, you have to be fully and permanently disabled.

 Applying for Both VA and SSDI Benefits

 While it doesn’t matter to the VA if you have been approved for SSDI benefits, the SSA looks favorably upon the prior approval of VA benefits.
-They realize that if one government agency has acknowledged a disability, then you are disabled in that aspect.
-If you have additional conditions that impact your daily living in addition to the military-related disabilities, that will also prove beneficial and help with your Social Security disability claim.
+They realize that if one government agency has acknowledged a disability, the more likely it is true.

 You would appeal the denials and go before an administrative law judge (ALJ) for a ruling as to whether or not you are disabled.
 If you are approved for benefits at any time, odds are you will keep your original effective date or date of disability onset for your SSDI benefits.